Connect with true value

 Literally no matter where you are on the planet you can stay connected utilizing the services from communications satellites.

 GPS stands for Global Positioning System, which is basically a group of satellites orbiting the planet that are strategically placed so people on the ground can get their exact location.
 It is provided for us by our government and literally has a million uses.

 Anywhere Sky Meets Sea

-Built to perform in tough conditions, Iridium Pilot keeps you
+Built to perform in tough conditions, the Iridium constellation keeps you

 and your crew connected when you need it most.
 It is the optimal solution for:

 - Crew calling from one of three independent phone lines